EU-OSHA/oira.statistics.deployment/src/oira/statistics/deployment/resources/intro_text.md

 Here are a few hints and explanations to help you find what you're looking for.

+## Getting Started

+### The Home Screen

+For the best experience with the statistics we recommend to view them in Chrome or Safari.

+After logging in you see the home screen.
+If you get lost at any time, you can click the logo in the top left corner to return here.
+You can also use the “Back”/“Forward” buttons of your browser to navigate.
+The home screen consists of the “-> Start here” dashboard and your country collection.

+### Collections, Dashboards, Questions

+You can think of collections like folders that contain statistics items.
+Click the country collection to view its contents.
+At the top of the list you will find the available dashboards.
+Dashboards allow viewing a set of questions together.
+A question shows an aspect of the statistical data.
+Click one of the dashboards, e.g. the Assessments Dashboard, to view its questions.
+Usually you can click the title of a question card to expand the question to its full view.
+This allows you to examine it in more detail.
+Try clicking the title of the card “Accumulated Assessments Over Time”.
+This takes you to the full view of the question.

+### Switching Between Table and Chart

+In the full view of the question, at the bottom center of the screen, there are two buttons representing a table and a graph.
+Click the table to switch to a tabular representation of the question, and the graph to switch back to the bar chart.

+### Zooming In

+Still in the full view of the question, hover the mouse cursor over a data point, in this case one of the bars in the bar chart (it could also be e.g. a segment in a pie chart).
+A tooltip will show more information (i.e. the exact number of assessments that were started and what time range they were started in).

+In the blank area above the bars the mouse cursor will turn to a cross.
+Click and drag here to select a time range that you are especially interested in.
+The view will zoom in to the range you selected and hide the rest of the data.
+Alternatively you can use the two select boxes below the chart (above the table/chart switches) to choose a date range and a granularity (month, week, quarter etc.).

+**Important:** This functionality allows zooming in on the data, not on the chart.
+This makes a difference especially when you have accumulated data over time like in *Accumulated Assessments Over Time*.
+When zooming in to a date range starting in January 2015, for example, the new chart only takes assessments into account that were started after that date.
+It does not accumulate the assessments that were started before 2015 but starts at 0, so that the first bar will only count the assessments started **in** January 2015 rather than **until** January 2015.

+When zoomed in you will see the phrase “Started from *Accumulated Assessments Over Time*” next to the page title, which links back to the original question.
+(Remember that you can also click “Back” in your browser, or return to the home screen at any time by clicking the logo in the top left corner.)

+### Filtering

+Zooming in is a special case of filtering.
+Filters are shown near the top left (below the phrase “Started from *Accumulated Assessments Over Time*”).
+When zoomed in you will see a bubble stating that a filter on the “Start Date” has been applied and what date range the filter limits to (something like “between January, 2015 December, 2015”).
+Clicking the “x” on the bubble removes this filter.

+You can also filter by other criteria than time.
+Click the “Filter” button at the top right.
+A side bar opens to show the available options.
+Choose “Sector”, then select one of the listed sectors and click “Add filter” at the bottom of the side bar.
+The view will update to show only assessments started with tools in this sector.
+A bubble is shown in the top left that describes the filter (“Sector is ...”).
+Click the “x” on the bubble to remove the filter.
+The view updates again to show the unfiltered data.

+**Important:** There currently is a known issue in the statistics software that causes certain questions to lose some configuration when using the filter side bar.
+The result will likely not make sense.
+When in doubt return to the original question and click the “Show editor” icon at the top right (next to the “Filter” and “Summarize” buttons).
+If there are two blocks with the heading “Summarize” then this question is affected and you can't use the filter side bar.
+The developers are working on resolving this issue.

 ## Terminology

 -   **Accumulated** - Whenever this term is used, we have summed up